rilmar/RaymarcherCompute/ReadMe.md

 For those on windows 10, RAMARCHERWIN.zip contains the application.
 Unzip onto your computer and open the application, RaymarcherCompute, to run.

+For those on MACos, RAYMARCHERMACos.zip contains the applications as well.
+Unzip and run.

+Pressing 'Esc' from the top level menu exits the application.

 ### Project Instructions: